frumania/aws-alexa-hana-playground/1. Run SAP HANA Quick Start/README.md

 More Infos about the AWS Quick Start for SAP HANA can be found here
 https://docs.aws.amazon.com/quickstart/latest/sap-hana/welcome.html

+> Note: Landscape is using a temporary license for 90 days!

 ## Prerequisites

 - For ease of use - adjusted Codestar Role: arn:aws:iam::\<ID\>:role/CodeStar-\<projectID\>-Execution